-Rescinding an insurance policy is done to boost an insurance company’s profits.
-Rescinding policies based on claims made on those policies eliminates policyholders who seek payouts while the company accepts payments from policyholders who are not seeking payouts.
-This could leave you with no coverage at precisely the time you need it – when you have filed a claim and need the benefits due under the disability, life, or other insurance policies.
+Rescinding a policy can boost an insurance company’s profits.
+Rescinding policies eliminates policyholders who seek payouts while the company accepts payments from policyholders who are not seeking payouts.
+This could leave you with no coverage at precisely the time you need it.

 By rescinding a policy, the company is claiming that the policy was invalid from the beginning.
-Insurance companies may rescind a policy if a policyholder made a false statement on the initial policy application, meaning that the policy was based on a “material falsehood.”
+California insurance companies may rescind a policy if a policyholder made a false statement on the initial policy application, meaning that the policy was based on a “material falsehood.”

-The company may claim, for example, that you denied being a smoker or that you failed to list other material information when you completed the application.
+The company may claim, for example, that you denied being a smoker or that you failed to list DUI convictions when you completed the application.
 When a policy is rescinded, the company must send the policyholder a rescission notice and return the premiums or offer to do so.

 When You Purchase a Policy, Take All the Time You Need

-If you have purchased a life, health, accident, or disability policy, you know how much paperwork is involved, including policy applications, supplemental applications, personal history questionnaires/interviews, policy notices, and medical documents.
-This is because when insurers issue individual policies, they underwrite the risk to make sure they want to accept the risk that an insured policyholder presents.
+If you have purchased a life, accidental death, or disability insurance policy, you know how much paperwork is involved, including policy applications, supplemental applications, personal history questionnaires, policy notices, and medical documents.

-You will answer dozens of questions when you purchase a typical disability, health, or life insurance policy.
+You will answer dozens of questions when you purchase a policy.
 Take all the time you need to consider the questions thoughtfully, and get the answers right.
-There will be many medical questions so you will likely need to consult documents and medical records for accurate responses.
 Presume that anything you tell an insurance company could be used against you to deny a claim.

-California insurance regulations require all questions on health insurance applications to be clear, specific, and understandable.
-You can indicate if you are unsure of or cannot remember the answer to a particular health history question.
+California insurance law requires all questions on disability, life or accidental death insurance applications to be clear, specific, and understandable.
+You can indicate if you are unsure of or cannot remember the answer to a particular health history or other question.

 What Are Your Rights If Your Life, Accidental Death, or Disability Policy Is Rescinded?

-Your insurance policy cannot be rescinded if the purportedly false statement made on the application was trivial or immaterial, if you did not know that you suffered from a latent medical condition, or if you did not understand the significance of your response at the time.
+Your insurance policy cannot be rescinded if the purportedly false statement made on the application was trivial or irrelevant, or if you did not know that you suffered from a latent medical condition, or if you did not understand the significance of your response at the time.

 A policy is rarely rescinded unless you have made a claim.
-If an insurance company unreasonably rescinds your policy to avoid making a payout that the company owes you, that insurance company may be operating in bad faith, and you should consult a rescission insurance lawyer about taking legal action.
-An experienced California insurance attorney will know how to best approach a situation in which an insurance company has attempted to rescind your policy.
+If an insurance company unlawfully rescinds your policy to avoid making a payout that the company owes you, that insurance company is operating in bad faith, and you should consult a lawyer about taking legal action.

 Typically, a California insurance claims lawyer will write a letter on your behalf to the insurance company and demand a detailed explanation for the rescission of your policy.
-The best disability, life, or health insurance lawyers will investigate the claim denial based on a rescission and will provide a thorough discussion of California (or other state’s) law that persuades the insurer that it cannot rescind the policy.
-Simply by having a lawyer on the case, you may compel some insurance companies to reverse course.
+Simply by having a lawyer on the case, you will compel some insurance companies to reverse course.

 How Will an Life, Accidental Death, or Disability Insurance Claims Attorney Handle Your Case?

-If a letter from an insurance claims attorney does not change the insurer’s position, you should assess whether to take legal action against the insurance company for breach of contract and breach of the implied covenant of good faith and fair dealing (also known as insurance bad faith) for attempting to rescind your insurance policy.
+If a letter from an insurance claims attorney does not change the insurer’s position, you may be able to take legal action against the insurance company for breach of contract and breach of the implied covenant of good faith for attempting to rescind your insurance policy.

 When you turn to your insurer for a payout that you need – and you have faithfully paid the premiums – a denial of coverage that uses rescinding the policy as an excuse can be catastrophic, particularly if you have lost a loved one, if you are in poor health, or if you need long-term disability coverage.

-Insurance bad faith laws provide that an insurance company cannot rescind a policy merely to escape its legal obligation to pay a legitimate insurance claim.
-When an insurance company does not take its obligations to you seriously, you may have sufficient grounds for legal action.
+Insurance bad faith laws provide that an insurance company cannot rescind a policy merely to get out of its legal obligation to pay a legitimate insurance claim.
+When an insurance company does not take its obligation to you seriously, you may have sufficient grounds for legal action.

 How Can You Know If You Are an Insurance Bad Faith Victim?

-You may submit a complaint about your policy’s rescission to the California Department of Insurance, but frankly, our office has little confidence that the California Department of Insurance (or any other Department of Insurance) will fight for you.
-Only a California insurance claims attorney will be able to tell you if the insurance company was operating in bad faith and whether you have grounds for taking legal action.
-And only such an attorney can and will aggressively litigate your denied life, disability, or health insurance claim.
+You may submit a complaint about your policy’s rescission to the California Department of Insurance, but only a California insurance claims attorney will be able to tell you if the insurance company was operating in bad faith and whether you have grounds for taking legal action.

 A California insurance claims lawyer will provide you with a free, no-obligation initial case evaluation.
-You will be able to receive the detailed, personalized legal advice that you need, and you will be able to make a more informed decision about moving forward with legal action.
+You will be able to receive the detailed, personalized legal advice that you’ll need, and you’ll be able to make a more informed decision about moving forward with a legal action.

 Most insurance claims attorneys in California work on a contingency fee basis, which means that you pay no attorney’s fees until and unless the matter is resolved in your favor.
-In a bad faith case, the insurance company may be ordered by the court or a jury to pay not only your attorney’s fees, but also all consequential damages you suffer, in addition to punitive damages where the insurer’s actions are fraudulent or malicious.
+In many bad faith cases, the insurance company will also be ordered by the court to pay your attorney’s fees.

 When Should You Contact an Insurance Claims Lawyer?

-Particularly if you have lost a loved one or if you are recovering from injuries or from a serious illness, the last thing you need is your insurance company dealing with you in bad faith and complicating your life, and making your days even more difficult.
+Particularly if you have lost a loved one or if you are recovering from accidental injuries or from a serious illness, the last thing you need is your insurance company dealing with you in bad faith, complicating your life, and making your days even more difficult.